 “Being organised is the first step,” says Lucy, a Senior Recruitment Consultant at Baltic Apprenticeships.
 “With technologies like Zoom and Teams, it’s important to have a back-up plan in case someone can’t get connected on the day.
 We’ve all been there – you’ve got an important call, and the technology just isn’t working.
 It’s good to collect alternative contact details in advance so that you can carry on with the interview over the phone.”

 Provide links to the meeting well in advance, advise whether any software needs to be installed beforehand, and share your back-up plan so your interviewee knows what to do if there’s a problem.
-It’s also helpful to confirm whether the call will require video (some organisations use audio-only), so that candidates can dress appropriately and prepare their environment.
+It’s also helpful to confirm whether the call will require video, so that candidates can dress appropriately and prepare their environment.

 Think of this process as the equivalent of booking a meeting room, organising someone to greet new arrivals in a waiting area, and offering candidates a drink to put them at ease.